 Almost exactly two years to the day I returned to explore the Abandoned Ontario Resort with Zenning with Zay.

-We were an a vacation & one of the places I had been wanting to revisit was his resort.
+We were on vacation & one of the places I had been wanting to revisit was the Abandoned Wigamog Inn.
 We had first explored in back in 2018 & were curious to see what if anything had changed.
 Needless to say it didn't disappoint!

 One thing I was looking forward to was getting some drone shots of the resort but the weather was very unpredictable.
 Here it was supposedly spring but we we driving through snow showers!
 The wind would pick up out of nowhere & then suddenly stop.
 Fortunately I had a small window of opportunity to get some shots!

 In the 1860's the land in which this resort sits was settled by a family who started taking boarders for $3 a week.
 This was the beginning of what was likely the most famous resort in the area.
 As the other land owners took notice of the success & they too began opening up resorts on the lake.